A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Results

-Respondents seemed to share a nearly-identical view of the spectrum as a whole, regardless of ideology or party affiliation: the primary signature in Fig.~\ref{fig:multiscatters}a is the ``flatness" of ideological ratings within each statement pool.
+Respondents show a nearly-identical view of the spectrum as a whole, regardless of ideology or party affiliation: the primary signature in Fig \ref{fig:multiscatters}a is the ``flatness" of ideological ratings within each statement pool.

-However, it is important to clarify that this lack of systematic bias does \textit{not} imply a lack of variance in ideological estimation for each opinion statement: the average standard deviation of ideological ratings of any particular statement was $\mu_\sigma = 19.64$ (distribution visible in Fig.~\ref{fig:assessment_stdev_hist}a in Appendix \ref{sec:alternate_additional_figures}).
-Thus, the takeaway should not be that political opinion statements have a single agreed-upon ideological value, but rather that they have a particular \textit{distribution} of ideological interpretations that all individuals draw from without regard to their ideology or party affiliation.
-See Appendix \ref{sec:alternate_additional_figures}1 for more details about individual variation.
+However, it is important to clarify that this lack of systematic bias does \textit{not} imply a lack of variance in ideological estimation for each opinion statement: the average standard deviation of ideological ratings of any particular statement was $\mu_\sigma = 19.64$ (distribution visible in Fig \ref{fig:assessment_stdev_hist}a).
+Thus, the takeaway should not be that political opinion statements have a single agreed-upon ideological value, but rather that (1) they have a particular \textit{distribution} of ideological interpretations that all individuals draw from that does not vary with their own ideology or party affiliation, and (2) the locations of the bulk of these distributions follow a distinct liberal/centrist/conservative ordering that is widely agreed-upon (again regardless of own ideology).
+See Fig \ref{fig:assessment_stdev_hist} for more details about individual variation.

-\subsubsection{2.2: Individuals show systematic, symmetric partisan patterns of agreement.}
+\subsubsection{Individuals show systematic, symmetric partisan patterns of agreement.}

-As Fig.~\ref{fig:multiscatters}b shows, respondents exhibited a systematic pattern of agreement for each statement pool.
-The clear emergence of this trend (which is robust to our alternate-sample replication, as seen in Fig.~\ref{fig:mv_multibars} in Appendix \ref{sec:mv_replication}) may inspire future quantitative exploration of the underlying psychological patterns at work in aggregate underneath these results.
+As Fig \ref{fig:multiscatters}b shows, respondents exhibited a systematic pattern of agreement for each statement pool.
+The clear emergence of this trend (which is robust to our alternate-sample replication, as seen in Fig B5) may inspire future quantitative exploration of the underlying psychological patterns at work in aggregate underneath these results.
 Particular issues for particular observers may clearly deviate from this pattern, and of course phrasing and reasoning are large determining factors.
 However, all other things being equal, estimating the likely distribution of reactions by observers across the political spectrum based on only ideological distance could be a valuable guide for advocacy and outreach efforts.